SymfonyCasts/symfony7/sfcasts/non-autowirable-args.md

 # Non-Autowireable Arguments

 Earlier, we learned that we can fetch parameters from the container with `getParameter()` in our controller.
 We also saw how easy it is to create our own services.
 And guess what?
-What's not the only thing we can customize!
+That's not the only thing we can customize!
 We can also create our own *parameters*.
 How?
 I'll show you!

 Open `config/services.yaml`.
 Here, we see an empty `parameters` section.
 Inside, let's create a new parameter - how about `iss_location_cache_ttl` - and let's set it to `5`.
 We'll use this parameter in the configuration to avoid hard coding anything.
 But first, head back to `MainController.php`, and instead of dumping `kernel.project_dir`, let's dump our new parameter: `iss_location_cache_ttl`.
 Over in our browser, refresh and... there it is - 5!

 Now, we know we can grab this with `getParameter()` in our controllers.
 But what do we do if we're not *in* a controller?
 How can we use parameters in services without this fancy `getParameter()` method?
 Let's see...
 If we add a new argument to the homepage - `$issLocationCacheTtl` - and dump *this* instead of `getParameter()`, when we refresh... *error*!
 Symfony can't autowire that argument.
 It can autowire *services*, but this isn't a service; It's a parameter.
 So how do we do this?
 The answer: *Autowire it*!
 We can autowire parameters just like services, and it will work in the constructor or controller *just like* normal autowiring.
 Check it out!

 Back in our code, let's add the autowire attribute above the argument.
-Say `#[Autowire()]` and, inside, `param: 'iss_location_cache_ttl'`.
+Write `#[Autowire()]` and, inside, `param: 'iss_location_cache_ttl'`.
 Back at our browser, if we refresh the page...
 5!
 It *works*!
 Okay, let's remove that and see how we can use our new parameter in our config.

 Open `config/packages/cache.yaml`.
 Instead of this hard-coded value, say `%iss_location_cache_ttl%`.
 If we check this in our browser... everything still works!
 Awesome!